 The SAHS requires all volunteers to log their volunteer service hours.
 The SAHS uses volunteer hours to document community involvement, which assists us with receiving grants and funding.
-Volunteers must add their volunteer hours, or impacts, in GivePulse no more than three days after their shift.
-Any attempt to cheat the system and receive credit for hours not worked will result in dismissal.
+Volunteers must add their volunteer hours no more than three days after their shift.